-87. In March 2014, the Board considered the Company's cash position following the completion of the Montez transaction and the possibility of a further dividend.
-In particular, the Board reviewed two further dividend scenarios presented by management, valued at \$1.50 per share and \$2.50 per share, respectively.

-- 88. At that time, the Board received a detailed presentation from management regarding the financial and operating results for the fourth quarter of 2013, the drivers for such results, and various initiatives being undertaken by management to improve performance. - 89.
-Consistent with its approach to the consideration of the 2012 Dividend and the 2013 Dividend, the Board undertook a comprehensive review and consideration of the financial position and the potential impact of various dividend scenarios. - 90.
-Ultimately, the Board decided not to declare a dividend.
-This decision was not the result of concerns about Sears Canada's long-term viability.
-Rather, the Board decided not to declare a dividend in early 2014 in light of Sears Canada's unexpected poor performance in the fourth quarter of 2013 and its resulting cash position, which was lower than expected. - 91.
+- 97. In March 2014, the Board considered the Company's cash position following the completion of the Montez transaction and the possibility of a further dividend.
+In particular, the Board reviewed two further dividend scenarios presented by management valued, respectively, at \$1.50 and \$2.50 per share. - 98.
+At that time, the Board received a detailed presentation from management regarding the financial and operating results for the fourth quarter of 2013, the drivers for such results, and various initiatives being undertaken by management to improve performance. - 99.
+Consistent with its approach to the consideration of the 2012 Dividend and the 2013 Dividend, the Board undertook a comprehensive review and consideration of the financial position and the potential impact of various dividend scenarios. - 100.
+Ultimately, the Board decided not to declare a dividend because of Sears Canada's unexpected poor performance in the fourth quarter of 2013 and its resulting cash position, which was lower than expected.
 As with the decision to declare the 2013 Dividend, the decision not to declare a dividend in 2014 was an exercise of informed business judgment by the Board acting in the best interests of Sears Canada.